NTLM Relaying – Making the Old New Again

 LDAP Signing – RBCD

-Similar to SMB signing, LDAP signing – or the lack of it – allows attackers to send HTTP authentications to the LDAP service available on a Domain Controller (DC) but, because signing is disabled, the DC is unable to verify that the authentication coming in is from the actual machine that sent it.
-This, once again opens up the possibility of MiTM attacks.
+Similar to SMB signing, LDAP signing – or the lack there of – allows attackers to send HTTP authentication to the LDAP service available on a Domain Controller (DC) but, because signing is disabled, the DC is unable to verify that the authentication coming in is from the actual machine that sent it.
+This, once again, opens up the possibility of MiTM attacks.

 First we check the ‘KENNEDY-DC’ machine to see if LDAP signing or channel binding is enforced, which it isn’t.